ithaka/constellate-notebooks/book/intro.md

-Polaris: A Guide to Teaching and Learning Text Analysis
+Welcome to *Intro to Text Analysis*
 ============================
-Welcome to *Polaris: A Guide to Teaching and Learning Text Analysis*.
-This website is a [Jupyter Book](https://jupyterbook.org) intended to help teachers (and aspiring teachers) of text analysis.
+Welcome to the course website for the *Intro to Text Analysis*, a course offered to **Constellate Beta** participants.
+This website is a [Jupyter Book](https://jupyterbook.org) that contains the materials for the course.